Make-School-Courses/FEW-2.1-Writing-JavaScript-Libraries/Lessons/Lesson2.md

 **Important!**

 Inside the allCaps function `this` is the string/object that you called the method on.
-In this case it's `str` on the last line above.
+In this case, it's `str` on the last line above.

 You can not use an arrow function here! *Arrow functions do not bind this* so this is lost!
-Its not the object that called the method.
+It's not the object that called the method.

 Using ES5 functions the value for this is the object the method was called on.